NEW Local Limits Adopted, October 2019

 Permission To Discharge to Sanitary Sewer

-Since every waste stream is unique, businesses should contact Environmental Services and speak to the IP Program coordinator to obtain permission to discharge to the sanitary sewer.
+Since every waste stream is unique, businesses should contact Environmental Services and ask to speak to the IP Program coordinator to obtain permission to discharge to the sanitary sewer or to obtain an individual discharge permit.

 Be prepared to provide all of the following information: